vekatze/neut/book/src/lsp-support.md

-# LSP Support
+# Lovely LSP Showcase

 The compiler also contains an experimental LSP server to provide a better development experience in an editor-agnostic way.

-For editor-specific configurations, see [the next section](editor-support.md).
+For editor-specific configurations, see [Editor Setup](editor-support.md).

 ## Showcase